 Taft real estate is some of the most expensive in Oklahoma, although Taft house values don't compare to the most expensive real estate in the U.S.

-Taft is a blue-collar town, with 38.46% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Taft is generally considered to be a blue-collar town.
+38.46% of the Taft workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Taft is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Taft who work in office and administrative support (20.51%), healthcare suport services (12.82%), and healthcare (10.26%).

-Taft’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Taft’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Taft has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Taft has few renters and college students.
 But the biggest reason it is quieter in Taft than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Taft may be for you.